-This is a sequential course in the study of conversation, grammar, pronunciation, reading, and writing.
+This course provides an introduction to the Japanese language and the cultures of Japanese-speaking peoples.
+It is designed for students with no previous Japanese study.
+During the course, students develop basic oral and listening communication skills by participating in activities that require them to use Japanese in a variety of situations, including conversation, grammar, pronunciation, reading and writing.
 Numerous kanji characters are introduced.
-Course ACTFL proficiency level goals include novice high for listening/speaking, and novice mid for reading/writing.
 Elemental cultural themes are also explored.
-Students meet with the instructor daily, and are assigned individually to native-speaking and other language-proficient tutorial assistants for additional in- class as well as out-of-class practice.
-Field trips, study abroad programs, speech contest, internships, and Japanese club activities are sponsored.
+Students meet with the instructor daily, and are assigned individually to native-speaking and other language-proficient tutorial assistants for additional inclass as well as out-of-class practice.
+Field trips, internships, Japanese Club activities, a study abroad program, and a speech contest are all sponsored.
+This course is interactive with a focus on learner participation and basic conversation practice in Japanese.

-JAPN 1020 S (4:5:0) ELEMENTARY JAPANESE II
+JAPN 1020 Elementary Japanese II Semester Taught (4:5:0) General Ed Requirement: Foreign Language

 This is the second course in the study of Japanese conversation, grammar, pronunciation, reading and writing.
 Numerous kanji characters are introduced.
 Course ACTFL proficiency level goals include intermediate-low for listening/speaking, and novice-high for reading/writing.
 Elemental cultural themes are also explored.
-Students meet with the instructor daily, and are assigned individually to native-speaking and other language-proficient tutorial assistants for additional in-class as well as out-of-class practice.
-Field trips, study abroad programs, speech contest, internships, and Japanese club activities are sponsored.
-Prerequisites: JAPN 1010 or equivalent.
+Students meet with the instructor daily, and are assigned individually to native-speaking and other language-proficient tutorial assistants for additional inclass as well as out-of-class practice.
+Field trips, study abroad program, speech contest, internships, and Japanese Club activities are sponsored.
+Prerequisites: JAPN 1010 or equivalent